-Introduction to Maps .
-3
+Introduction to Maps

-What is a Map? .
-4
+What is a Map?

-What is a Classic Map? .
-5
+What is a Classic Map?

-Installing SL1 Maps on the Database Server .
-6
+Installing SL1 Maps on the Database Server

+Before You Install

-Downloading the SL1 Maps Images Bundle .
-7
+Downloading the SL1 Maps Images Bundle

-Transferring the SL1 Maps Images Bundle to the Database Server .
-7
+Transferring the SL1 Maps Images Bundle to the Database Server

 Loading the Images into Docker on the Database Server .
-7

-Editing the MySQL Database and SL1 User API Passwords .
-8

-Starting the SL1 Maps Service 9

-Editing the NextUI Environment File .10

-Viewing and Configuring Maps 12

-Viewing a Map 13

-Navigation Bar 13

-Viewing Pane 15

-Interactive Legend 16

-The Properties Pane 19

-Repositioning Nodes on a Map .21

-Creating and Editing Maps .23

-Creating a Map .24

-Editing a Query for a Map 25

-Adding a Node to a Map 27

-Changing the Appearance of a Map 28

-Changing the Design of a Map 28

-Changing the Filters for a Map 31

-Exporting a Map 32

-Installing a Map from a PowerPack .34

-Troubleshooting SL1 Maps on the Database Server .35

-Initial Troubleshooting Steps .36

-The Maps Page Does Not Display in SL1 37

-The /var Partition is at 100% After Enabling Maps .39

-The Maps Page Does Not Display Maps 40

-The Maps Page Displays Incorrect Data .40

-Maps Service Issue Atter System Was Unresponsive 41

-Issues in the Graph Database: Names/Keys with Trailing Characters 42
+9

+Editing the MySQL Database and SL1 User API Passwords

+Starting the SL1 Maps Service

+Editing the NextUI Environment File

+Updating SL1 Maps

+Special Configuration Considerations

+High Availability and Disaster Recovery

+Viewing and Configuring Maps

+Viewing a Map

+Navigation Bar

+Viewing Pane

+Interactive Legend

+The Properties Pane

+Repositioning Nodes on a Map

+Creating and Editing Maps

+Creating a Map

+Editing a Query for a Map

+Adding a Node to a Map

+Changing the Appearance of a Map

+Changing the Design of a Map

+Changing the Filters for a Map

+Exporting a Map

+Installing a Map from a PowerPack

+Troubleshooting SL1 Maps on the Database Server

+Initial Troubleshooting Steps .39

+The Maps Page is Not Available Because the /var Partition is Full

+The Maps Page Does Not Display in SL1

+The Maps Page Does Not Display Maps

+The Maps Page Displays Incorrect Data

+Maps Service Issue After System Became Unresponsive

+Issues in the Graph Database: Names/Keys with Trailing Characters 47

+SL1 Maps Manager Graph ETL Log Messages

+Retrieving the Logs

+Reviewing Common Text in the maps_cdb_graph-manager Container

+Log Messages .49